boldflight/BibleConverter/test_EPUB/output/matt.md

 [34] Jesus spoke all these things in parables to the crowds; he did not speak to them without a parable.
 [35] This fulfilled what was spoken by the prophet:
+“I will open my mouth in parables,
+I will announce what has been hidden from the foundation of the world.”

 ### Explanation for the Disciples